ServiceStack/ServiceStack/README.md

    *  You can download the latest [RedisWindowsDownload Windows build for the Redis Server here].
    * [Redis Admin UI](http://www.servicestack.net/mythz_blog/?p=381) - An Ajax GUI admin tool to help visualize your Redis data.

- * OrmLite - A convention-based, configuration free lightweight ORM that uses attributes from DataAnnotations to infer the table schema.
+ * [OrmLite](https://github.com/mythz/ServiceStack.OrmLite) - A convention-based, configuration free lightweight ORM that uses attributes from DataAnnotations to infer the table schema.
 Currently supports both Sqlite and SqlServer.

- * [Caching Caching] - A common interface for caching with providers for:
+ * [Caching] - A common interface for caching with providers for:
    * Memcached
    * In Memory Cache
    * Redis

 ## Find out More
- * Twitter: to get updates of ServiceStack, follow [http://twitter.com/ServiceStack @ServiceStack on twitter].
+ * Twitter: to get updates of ServiceStack, follow [@ServiceStack](http://twitter.com/ServiceStack) on twitter.
- * Email any questions to _demis@servicestack.net_
+ * Email any questions to _demis.bellot@gmail.com_

 ## Future Roadmap
 Service Stack is under continuous improvement and is always adding features that are useful for high-performance, scalable and resilient web service scenarios.
 This is the current road map but is open to change.